-Over time, the fibers of the glass fiber yarn escape and the damper "burns" out.
+Over time, the fibers of the glass fiber yarn filling escape and the damper "burns" out.
 Not only is the noise level higher, but the performance characteristics change.

-- Remove the air filter box cover. (p.
+- Remove the seat. (p.
 66)

-- Remove the seat. (
+- Remove the right side cover. (

 p.
-64)
+70)

-- Remove all the screws on the main silencer. - Take off silencer cap 1 with O-ring 2. - Remove glass fiber yarn filling 3 from main silencer 4. - Clean the parts that need to be reinstalled and check for damage. - Mount the new glass fiber yarn filling between the inner tube and the outer tube. - Position the silencer cap with O-ring in the outer tube. - Mount and tighten all of the screws.
+- Remove all the screws on the main silencer. - Take off silencer cap with O-ring 2. - Remove glass fiber yarn filling 3 from main silencer 4. - Clean the parts that need to be reinstalled and check for damage. - Mount the new glass fiber yarn filling between the inner tube and the outer tube. - Position the silencer cap with O-ring in the outer tube. - Mount and tighten all of the screws.